pirogoeth/pve-automation/terraform/README.md

     - Run `terraform plan -var-file ../vars/proxmox.tfvars` to see what will be created
     - Run `terraform apply plan` to create all the things
     - Wait

+## Notes

+- The `gpu` worker node(s) have their GPU attached to them _manually_.
+This is due to a limitation in the Proxmox terraform provider.